javax.persistence.EntityManager - JPA interface

 - JPA 1.0

-sqlString- a native SQL query stringresultClass- the class of the resulting instance(s)
+sqlString- a native SQL query stringresultClass- the type of the query result

 - the new query instance